finos/open-source-readiness/docs/bok/Activities/Level-4/Why-To-Create-A-Project.md

 Next to the obvious marketing and hiring values, as you target [higher level activities](../Introduction) on the OSR activities list, more crucial benefits become visible too.

 Often, when a new project is released, initial uptake is low.
-This raises the question: was it worth putting the effort into open-sourcing if the usage cannot be guessed beforehand?
-The answer for this should be aligned with _pluggable platforms_.
+This raises the question: was it worth putting the effort into open-sourcing if the usage, and the type of usage cannot be guessed beforehand?
+In case of the latter, we have to synthetize the 'call-to-action' for the particular project as part of its inception and open-sourcing efforts - for which the arguments below can give some reasonings.
+In case of the former, the answer for this should be aligned with _pluggable platforms_.

 ## Pluggable Platforms